gadimbaylisahil/devdocs/docs/books/high-perf-browser-networking.md

 Regardless of available bandwidth, TCP connection will not exceed a 1,31Mbps data rate!
 To achieve a better data rate, we would need to increase the minimum window size or reduce the roundtrip.

-### TCP / UPD - When to use what?
+### TCP / UPD - When to use what

-TCP brings features to the table such as reliable delivery and in order packet transmission, which is great but comes at the expense of extra latency.
+TCP brings features to the table such as reliable delivery and `in-order` packet transmission, which is great but comes at the expense of extra latency.

-However, not all applications' requirements are same, thus, not all would need reliable delivery and can handle packet losses without sweat.
+However, not all applications' requirements are same, thus, not all would need reliable delivery and can handle packet loss without a sweat.

-These, can be video streaming, 3D games, audio streaming, where small losses of packets would not affect the overall experience, however, extra latency would.
+These can be video streaming, 3D games, audio streaming, where small losses of packets would not affect the overall experience, however, extra latency would.

-This is also why WebRTC uses UDB as its base transport.
+This is also why WebRTC uses UDP as its base transport.

 ### Summary